Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/05-form-input/02-page.md

 The "input" element is an **empty element**.
 Therefore, the element only requires a single tag (`<input />`).

 As with forms, this element is reliant on attributes within the tag to allow it to be useful.
-Visit the next pages to learn these attributes.